- 1. Direct Tax

 Both the above-mentioned cases warrant the assessee to time the returns timely.
 It is also important to ensure that the correct bank details are provided at the time of filing of the return.
 This will ensure that once the return is processed, the refund is credited correctly to the account of the taxpayer.

-In order to provide relief to the taxpayers who are in the 5% tax slab, the income tax act provides relief up to Rs.
-12,500 under section 87A which provides that an assessee, who is an individual and a resident of India, whose total income does not exceed Rs.
-5,00,000 will be allowed to claim a rebate to the lower of the following:
+In order to provide relief to the taxpayers who are in the 5% tax slab.
+The income tax act provides relief under section 87A.
+It is applicable to an assessee whose total income does not exceed Rs.
+5,00,000 (ole regime) or Rs 7 lakhs (new regime)

 However, the rebate under section 87A is not available in respect of the tax payable @10% on long-term capital gains tax under section 112A of the income tax act.